 Connectors show how sentences link together.
 They rarely translate exactly, and some in English have an especially troublesome meaning

 DEFINITION OF CONNECTORS

 Connectors are adverb-like expressions that help a reader or listener to understand how two neighbouring sentences are connected (see 18.
 Relations Between Sentences).
 Common examples are therefore, however, indeed and in addition.
-Many are similar in meaning to conjunctions – for example, however means the same as but, and therefore corresponds to so – but their grammar is different, most importantly in that they do not physically link verbs into a single sentence (see 40.
+Many are similar in meaning to conjunctions – for example, however means the same as but, and therefore equates to so – but their grammar is different, most importantly in that they do not physically link verbs into a single sentence (see 40.
 Conjunctions versus Connectors).

 Connectors exist in many, if not most, languages.
 However, they are rarely easy to translate directly from one language to another.
 Some connectors in English give especial trouble in this respect, and it is these that I wish to focus on here.